William Halsey Jr.: Commander, South Pacific Area

 The order came as an awkward surprise to Halsey.
 Ghormley was a long time personal friend, and had been since their days as teammates on the football team back at Annapolis.
 Awkward or not, the two men carried out their directives.
 Halsey's command now included all ground, sea, and air forces in the South Pacific area.
 News of the change flashed and produced an immediate boost to morale with the beleaguered Marines, energizing his command.
 He was widely considered the U.S. Navy's most aggressive admiral, and with good reason.
 He set about assessing the situation to determine what actions were needed.
 Ghormley had been unsure of his command's ability to maintain the Marine toehold on Guadalcanal, and had been mindful of leaving them trapped there for a repeat of the Bataan Peninsula disaster.
 Halsey punctiliously made it clear he did not plan to withdraw the Marines.
 He not only intended to counter the Japanese efforts to dislodge them, he intended to secure the island.
 Above all else, he wanted to regain the initiative and take the fight to the Japanese.
 It was two days after Halsey had taken command in October 1942 that he gave an order that all naval officers in the South Pacific would dispense with wearing neckties with their tropical uniforms.
 As Richard Frank commented in his account of the Battle for Guadalcanal:

 Halsey said he gave this order to conform to Army practice and for comfort.
 To his command it viscerally evoked the image of a brawler stripping for action and symbolized a casting off of effete elegance no more appropriate to the tropics than to war.

 Halsey led the South Pacific command through what was for the U.S. Navy the most tenuous phase of the war.
 Halsey committed his limited naval forces through a series of naval battles around Guadalcanal, including the carrier engagements of the Battle of the Santa Cruz Islands and the Naval Battle of Guadalcanal.
 These engagements checked the Japanese advance and drained their naval forces of carrier aircraft and pilots.

 For his conduct, "can-do" leadership style, and increasing number of forces under his command, Halsey was promoted to four-star admiral in October 1942.
-The promotion put Halsey into sustained public spotlight for the first time, appearing on the cover of Time magazine's November 1942 issue which quoted Halsey from his superior Nimitz as "professionally competent and militarily aggressive without being recklessly foolhardy" and that his promotion by the President was something "he richly deserves".
+The promotion put Halsey into sustained public spotlight for the first time, appearing on the cover of Time magazine's November 1942 issue which quoted his superior Nimitz describing Halsey as "professionally competent and militarily aggressive without being recklessly foolhardy" and saying that his promotion by the President was something "he richly deserves".
 Halsey's four-star insignia were welded together from two-star rear admiral's insignia; his vice admiral's stars were sent to the widows of Rear Admirals Daniel J. Callaghan and Norman Scott, both of whom had been killed in action.